vpelss/Forever_Passwords/README.md

 Possible issues:
 - Single url requires multiple passwords eg: wwww.mysite.com and cpanel.mysite.com : solution, add www or cpanel to the Alias
 - A website might not like the password generated. eg: too long, no special characters allowed
-- You can't generate your passwords without this program or an equivilent program (see below).
-But this is the same with ANY password storage programs.
-Download a copy to your PC.
-File->Save as HTML
 - If your password is compromised (via shoulder surfing or malware), you need to decide how to generate a new one using your easy to remember rules.
 Eg: Add 'compromised' to the Alias (emogic.com.compromised)

 Notes: Spaces are not allowed in the Alias field.
 The reason is that trailing spaces are not visible, but may be present, and this will create a different password and potentially cause confusion.